liquinlab/elm-smile/docs/concepts.md

 software like Powerpoint/Keynote and steps are like "builds" or "animations steps" that occur within a slide.

+A final key concept of Smile is the idea of _persistance_.
+Persistance refers to the fact that information about the application is perserved across page reloads.
+When you record data from your experiment in a database that is one kind of persistence.
+Another is when information about the current application survives across page-reloads.
+It is fairly common for participants to reload their browser window, or to close a window and reopen it at another time.
+In most experiment frameworks, the task begins anew when a participant does this which can be problematic for certain research questions.
+Instead, Smile makes it easy to persist variables in a way that they will survive page reloads.

 ## Creating a simple Experiment View

 To help make these concepts more concrete, we will walk through the process of